GroguA/dogsShelter/Readme.md

 [Filter screen](Screenshots/age.png)

 The last one screen which can be opened from main screen is screen with list of all scheduled reminders.
-For open this one screen you should ckick on button "Nitifications" athe the top right of the screen. \
+For open this one screen you should click on button "Notifications" at the top right of the screen.
 All notifications can be selected and deleted

 [Notifications list screen](Screenshots/notifications.png, Screenshots/selectedNotif.png)